Content

 How to take care of your mental health when you are unemployed

-In some situations, things get so complicated that harmonizing unemployment and mental health seems like an impossible task.
+In some situations, things get so complicated that harmonising unemployment and mental health seems like an impossible task.
 However, within each individual’s particular circumstances, it is essential to introduce some elements to soften the impact that a situation of unemployment, especially a prolonged one, can have on the psychological well-being of the individual.
 Here are ten tips to help you deal with unemployment and mental health.

 As mentioned above, unemployment and mental health is a complicated combination, as unemployment is a very challenging experience for anyone’s psychological health.
 If you are in this situation right now, it is important to maintain hope for the future and stay connected to your social media support networks, in addition to conducting an active job search.
-If you see that this is not enough and your well-being is beginning to be in jeopardy then perhaps it is time to seek specialized help.
+If you see that this is not enough and your well-being is beginning to be in jeopardy then perhaps it is time to seek specialised help.

 Join the global leading solution in mental well-being

-Thanks to this partnership, the people in charge of HR departments can receive personalized, data-driven advice on how to make good decisions in a company to get the most out of the teams they are in charge of and take better care of the psychological well-being of the people in them.
+Thanks to this partnership, the people in charge of HR departments can receive personalised, data-driven advice on how to make good decisions in a company to get the most out of the teams they are in charge of and take better care of the psychological well-being of the people in them.

 On the other hand, this program offers employees a holistic mental health care service structured at different levels according to their needs.
-This service includes, if required, online psychological therapy with a psychologist specialized in cases like theirs.
+This service includes, if required, online psychological therapy with a psychologist specialised in cases like theirs.
 Try our program now so you can see how it could help you.